Jan 10th, 2018

 NHS Funding Crisis: hospitals on red or black alert

-Hospitals across England are under pressure.
-Thousands of operations are being cancelled.
+Hospitals across England have been under intense pressure this winter.
+Thousands of operations had to be cancelled.

 In the past this level of crisis was known as hospitals being on ‘red alert’ or ‘black alert’ and so the media is referring to this current situation in the same terms.
 The new ranking NHS England uses is known as Operational Pressures Escalation Levels (OPEL).
 Red alerts are now known as OPEL 3 and black alerts are known as OPEL 4.

 You can see how NHS England designates these warnings in the below table:

 The key language used in these alerts, that 38 Degrees have referred to to explain what the situation means for patients, are as follows:

 “The local health and social care system is experiencing major pressures compromising patient flow and continues to increase.”

 OPEL 4 (‘black alerts’):

 “Pressure in the local health and social care system continues to escalate leaving organisations unable to deliver comprehensive care.
 There is increased potential for patient care and safety to be compromised.”

 NHS trusts are large organisations whose services and facilities often provide care to people across regions and cities.
 Whilst a hospital or A&E building might be based on a single site, it is likely that a trust will have other facilities and services elsewhere – which is why trusts are spread across multiple constituencies.